mckenzie-maidl/data5100-climate-agriculture/README.md

 - WA_apples_1889_2021: merged apple data from 1889 - 2021
 - apples_1970: subset of needed columns, 1970 - 2021
 - apples_years: a merged apple/climate dataset used in modeling
+- prism.csv: a complete version of the raw PRISM data with every county of study with separated year/month columns, 1895-2021

 #### GIS Data
 Contains water and county shape data for Washington state.